Breakthrough/PySceneDetect/docs/examples/usage.md

  - `version`: Print PySceneDetect release version.
 No processing is done if present.
  - `about`: Print PySceneDetect license agreement and application information.
 No processing is done if present.

+You can also type `scenedetect help all` for the full CLI reference or [view it here](../reference/command-line.md).

 ## Seeking, Duration, and Setting Start / Stop Times